Charing Cross Road: Bookshops

 Charing Cross Road is renowned for its specialist and second-hand bookshops.
 The section from Leicester Square Underground station to Cambridge Circus is home to specialist bookshops, and more general second-hand and antiquarian shops such as Quinto Bookshop, Henry Pordes and Any Amount of Books.
 Zwemmer's Bookshop, an arts bookshop founded in 1922, was present at 79 Charing Cross Road until 2002.
+Silver Moon Women's Bookshop was located at 68 Charing Cross Road from 1984 to 2001.
 Smaller second-hand and specialist antiquarian bookshops can be found on the adjoining Cecil Court.